 9. Try Living Mindfully

-You may be wondering what mindfulness is focusing and being aware of where you are now, while calmly accepting and acknowledging your feelings, thoughts and sensations.
+So, what is mindfulness?
+Mindfulness is focusing and being aware of where you are now, while calmly accepting and acknowledging your feelings, thoughts and body sensations.

 Take some time to get in tune with yourself and feel if you are really hungry.